superginrai/lizzy/README.md

 App will get gas prices from US Energy Information Administration API, caluculate routes with Google Maps API and determine the cost of each trip.
-Results will be stored in a database.
+Results will be stored in a database and displayed in a table for analysis.